Alternative Work Schedules

 Similarly, it says that the Office of Federal Employees’ Group Life Insurance will follow special procedures in a pandemic health crisis and will expedite all life insurance claims related to the emergency.

 Employees Exposed to Influenza—Supervisors should consult with their human resources office and follow any public health recommendations or medical advice offered by the employee’s physician when determining whether and when an employee should be allowed to return to work following an absence due to pandemic influenza.
-See Chapter 5 for information about leave policies when employees or family members are exposed to pandemic flu or other communicable diseases.
+See Chapter 5, Sections 1 and 2 for information about leave policies when employees or family members are exposed to pandemic flu or other communicable diseases; also see CPM 2014-13 at www.chcoc.gov/transmittals for special considerations regarding sick leave, excused absence, telework and other policies for communicable diseases for which quarantine is deemed appropriate.

-Telework—During an emergency situation, such as a pandemic health crisis, an agency may direct a telework employee to work from his or her telework site for the duration of the emergency, and the employee may be prevented from reporting at least once a week on a regular and recurring basis to the regular worksite.
-Under 5 CFR 531.605(d)(3) an agency may make a temporary exception to the requirement that a telework employee must report at least once a week on a regular and recurring basis to the regular worksite.
-An agency may make a temporary exception when the telework employee is affected by an emergency situation (such as a pandemic health crisis), which temporarily prevents him or her from commuting to the regular worksite.
-In such emergency situations, the employee would continue to be entitled to the locality rate for the regular worksite.
-Also see Worksite for Location-Based Pay Purposes in Chapter 1, Section 2.
+Telework—During an emergency situation such as a pandemic health crisis that temporarily prevents you as a teleworking employee from commuting to your regular worksite, an agency may make a temporary exception to the requirement that you must report at least once a week on a regular and recurring basis to your regular worksite and may direct you to work from the telework site for the duration of the emergency.
+See 5 CFR 531.605(d)(3).
+In such situations, you would continue to be entitled to the locality rate for your regular worksite as described in Worksite for Location-Based Pay Purposes in Chapter 1, Section 2.

-OPM in Civilian Policy Memorandum 2009-14 (available at www.chcoc.gov/transmittals) emphasized to agencies the availability of human resources flexibilities in a pandemic.
+CPM 2009-14 (at www.opm.gov/policy-data-oversight/pay-leave/reference-materials/compensation-policy-memoranda) emphasized to agencies the availability of human resources flexibilities in a pandemic.
 It said telework can be used in advance of any formal evacuation orders and requirements to work at home or at an alternative location and stressed the value of having prepared for and tested telework capabilities if an evacuation is ordered.

-Special Allowances—Regulations at 5 CFR 550.409(b) permit the head of an agency, in his or her sole and exclusive discretion, to grant special allowance payments, based upon a case-by-case analysis, to offset the direct added expenses incident to performing work from home (or an alternative location mutually agreeable to the agency and the employee) during a pandemic health crisis.
+Special Allowances—Regulations at 5 CFR 550.409(b) permit the head of an agency to grant special allowance payments, based upon a case-by-case analysis, to offset the direct added expenses incident to performing work from home (or an alternative location mutually agreeable to the agency and the employee) during a pandemic health crisis.

-For More Information—OPM guidance and other information is at www.opm.gov/policy-data-oversight/pandemic-information and in CPM 2010-02 at www.chcoc.gov/transmittals.
+For More Information—OPM guidance and other information is at www.opm.gov/policy-data-oversight/pandemic-information and in CPM 2010-02 and CPM 2014-13 at www.opm.gov/policy-data-oversight/pay-leave/reference-materials/compensation-policy-memoranda.